dhis2/gf-exchange/README.md

 ## Configure

-A data exchange can be configured with a config file called `exchange.json`.
+A data exchange can be configured with a config file in JSON format.
 It must be readable by the user running the tool.

 There are three ways of providing the exchange config to the tool, described in the order of precedence: